Quatermass and the Pit: Plot

 While clearing his equipment from the craft, the drill operator triggers more poltergeist activity, and runs through the streets in a panic until he finds sanctuary in a church.
 Quatermass and Roney find him there, and he describes visions of the insect aliens killing each other.
 As Quatermass investigates the history of the area, he finds accounts dating back to mediaeval times about devils and ghosts, all centred on incidents where the ground was disturbed.
 He suspects a psychic projection of these beings has remained on the alien ship and is being seen by those who come into contact with it.

 Quatermass decides to use Roney's optic-encephalogram, a device that records impressions from the optical centres of the brain, and see the visions for himself.
 Roney's assistant, Barbara Judd, is the most sensitive; placing the device on her, they record a violent purge of the Martian hive to root out unwanted mutations.

 Quatermass concludes that in its most primitive phase mankind was visited by this race of Martians.
 Some apes and primitive pre-humans were taken away and genetically altered to give them abilities such as telepathy, telekinesis and other psychic powers.
-They were then returned to Earth, and the buried artifact is one of the ships that had crashed at the end of its journey.
-With their home world dying, the aliens had tried to change humanity's ancestors to have minds and abilities similar to their own, but with a bodily form adapted to life on Earth; however, the aliens had become extinct before completing their work.
-As the human race bred and evolved, a percentage retained their psychic abilities which surfaced only sporadically.
+They were then returned to Earth, and the buried artifact is one ship that crashed at the end of its journey.
+With their home world dying, the aliens tried to change humanity's ancestors to have minds and abilities similar to their own, but with a bodily form adapted to life on Earth; however, the aliens became extinct before completing their work.
+As the human race evolved, a percentage retained their psychic abilities which surfaced only sporadically.
 For centuries the buried ship had occasionally triggered those dormant abilities, which explained the reports of poltergeists; people were unknowingly using their own telekinesis to move objects around, and the ghost sightings were traces of a racial memory.

 The authorities, and Breen in particular, find this explanation preposterous despite being shown the recording of Barbara's vision.
 They instead suggest that the craft is a buried remnant from the London Blitz: a Nazi propaganda weapon, with the alien bodies fakes designed to create a panic.
 They decide to hold a media event to stem the rumours that are already spreading.